denislav-mihov/pipeline/README.md

 While EmbeddedKafka is used to replace the real kafka server in the tests, the ones that interact with mongoDB still need to access a runnig database - either the one which is configured in the container or a separate database running elsewhere.

-Also you will most probably need to adjust the mongoDB access uri with the corresponding hostname or ip and (eventually) changed user credentials in the application.properties file in the test package:
+Also you will most probably need to adjust the mongoDB access uri with the corresponding hostname or IP and (eventually) changed user credentials in the `application.properties` file in the test package:
 ```
 spring.data.mongodb.uri=mongodb://clientdb:clientdb@192.168.99.100:27017/pipelinedb?authSource=pipelinedb
 ```